mspnp/solution-architectures/forensics/README.md

 # Computer forensics chain of custody in Azure

 This content supports the [Computer forensics Chain of Custody in Azure](https://docs.microsoft.com/azure/architecture/example-scenario/forensics/) Azure Architecture Center article.
-Refer to the [article](https://docs.microsoft.com/azure/architecture/example-scenario/forensics/) for requirements and information about using these sample contents.
+Refer to that article for requirements and information about using these sample contents.

 ## Contents